Macad3D/Macad3D/Source/Macad.UserGuide/Concepts/ImportExport.md

 1. Select the body.
 Optionally, set the shape to current you want to use (see 4.).
 2. Click __Slice Contour__ on the ribbon tab __Toolbox__.
 3. The settings for the slice contour exporter will be shown in the property pane, and the viewport will show a preview of the contours as red lines and the reconstructed shape with straight walls.
+The reconstruction can be switched off in the property panel.
 4. The tool tries to guess the correct direction of slicing.
 If it is not correct, click __Reselect Base Face__ and select a face parallel to the desired slice planes.
 5. Select the desired layer count.
-All layers will have equal thickness, and the slice planes will always be positioned in the middle of each layer.
+When the Layer interval is set to __Auto__, all layers will have equal thickness, and the slice planes will always be positioned in the middle of each layer.
+To adjust the layer intervals yourself set them to __Custom__ and enter the desired distances, or move the layers interactively in the viewport.
 6. If you do not want to use the top shape - e.g. because of other process steps like taper coming after production of the part so far - you can lock the export to the current shape.
 7. Click on __Export Vector File__ and save your file.